-The Chemistry department invites applications for a tenure track Assistant Professor to begin July 1, 2015.
-Strong applicants will have expertise to teach in the two-semester Physical Chemistry sequence, lecture and laboratory, and will bring to the department an area of research grounded in physical chemistry or a related field (Materials, Environmental, Physical Organic, Physical Inorganic, etc.).
-Additional possible teaching responsibilities include Introductory Chemistry, Research Methods, and/or other courses in the candidate’s areas of expertise.
-The successful candidate will be expected to guide student research during the summer and advise the required Senior Project during the academic year.
-Ph.D. and postdoctoral or equivalent experience required.
+ASSISTANT PROFESSORS OF CHEMISTRY (Physical Chemistry and Environmental Chemistry)—HAMILTON COLLEGE, Clinton, NY.
+The Chemistry Department invites applications for two tenure track positions at the Assistant Professor level to begin July 1, 2022 with the expectation that at least one position will be filled this academic year.
+Candidates will be considered with expertise in experimental physical chemistry or environmental analytical chemistry.
+Successful applicants will teach courses and laboratories at the introductory level and at more advanced levels in their subdisciplines.
+Further information about likely teaching responsibilities specific to each subdiscipline can be found at http://academics.hamilton.edu/chemistry/jobs.
+Newly hired faculty teach four courses (usually a combination of lectures and labs) in the first year.
+In following years, the standard course load per academic year is five courses.
+The successful candidate will have the opportunity to guide student research during the summer and is expected to advise the required Senior Project during the academic year.
+Strong candidates will show the potential to develop a research program of interest to concentrators in Chemistry and associated interdisciplinary programs (Chemical Physics, Environmental Studies), as appropriate.
+A Ph.D. and postdoctoral or equivalent experience required.
+Excellent startup support and research space in a state-of-the-art facility will be provided.
 Applicants must demonstrate excellence, or the potential for excellence, in teaching and research with undergraduates.
 Experience teaching or working with diverse student populations is an asset.
-Excellent startup support and research space in a state-of-the-art facility will be provided.
-Further information about the department can be found at http://academics.hamilton.edu/chemistry.
-Please submit curriculum vitae, undergraduate and graduate transcripts (unofficial acceptable), statements describing teaching and research interests, and arrange for submission of three letters of recommendation to http://apply.interfolio.com/25614.
-Your cover letter should address the ways in which you would further the College's goal of building a diverse educational environment.
-Suggestions for issues to address in your teaching and research statements can be found at http://academics.hamilton.edu/chemistry/jobs.
-Questions may be directed to Karen Brewer, Acting Chair, Chemistry Department, Hamilton College.
-Review of applications will begin on September 30.
+Please submit curriculum vitae, undergraduate and graduate transcripts (unofficial acceptable), statements describing teaching and research interests, and arrange for submission of three letters of recommendation to http://apply.interfolio.com/90676 (Physical Chemistry), http://apply.interfolio.com/90678 (Environmental Analytical Chemistry), Your cover letter and/or teaching statement should address the ways in which you would further the College’s goal of building a diverse and inclusive educational environment.
+Suggestions for topics to address in your teaching and research statements can be found at our website.
+Questions may be directed to Karen Brewer, Chair, Chemistry Department, Hamilton College (email@example.com).
+Review of applications will begin September 15.

 Hamilton (www.hamilton.edu) is a residential liberal arts college located in upstate New York.
-Applicants with dual-career considerations can find other Hamilton and nearby academic job listings at www.upstatenyherc.org.
+Applicants with dual-career considerations can find other Hamilton and nearby academic job listings at https://www.hercjobs.org/upstate_ny/index.html as well as additional information at http://bit.ly/1tAtCaB (Opportunities for Spouses and Partners).
 Hamilton College is an affirmative action, equal opportunity employer and is committed to diversity in all areas of the campus community.
 Hamilton provides domestic partner benefits.
 Candidates from underrepresented groups in higher education are especially encouraged to apply.

 There is no prescribed format for the statement of teaching interests.
 However, some of the topics that could be addressed that the search committee would find helpful include: